 The long school holidays can be exhausting and expensive, so if you are lucky enough to have a garden or outdoor space, plan to make the most of it this summer.

-With lots of families’ holiday plans cancelled, some venues closed and restricted numbers for those that are open, staying home and enjoying some alfresco family fun is a good option.
+Staying home and enjoying some alfresco family fun is a good way to save money.
 Football, skipping and frisbees will only keep children entertained for so long so we have some alternative ideas to get the children outdoors and be creative.

 Create a Time Capsule